 The Highways people can carry out additional cuts, but they need to be requested to do so.
-Please therefore report to Peter Stokes any problems in this area, and he will pass on a request to the Highways Department.
+Please therefore report to the Parish Clerk any problems in this area, so that a request can be passed on to the Highways Department.

 Meeting Dates (subject to confirmation nearer the time)

 Dates of Parish Council meetings in 2023: 10 January, 7 March (extraordinary), 14 March, 9 May, 11 July (further dates to be confirmed)